 The refrigerator door on a typical refrigerator can be difficult to maneuver around, not to mention a top-mounted freezer.
 Think about getting a French door refrigerator.
 That way everyone has access to the freezer (it's on the bottom) and can also get around each door with ease.

 Even though the sink is not really an appliance, I think it is worth mentioning.
 I personally like a deep sink, but in a universal design, you want a sink that will accommodate everyone.
-The sink should be stainless steel (easy maintenance) and only about 6 to 7 inches deep with the drain toward the back.
+The sink should be stainless steel (easy maintenance) and only about six to seven inches deep with the drain toward the back.
 A single lever faucet with a pull-out sprayer will fit everyone’s needs.
 As a measure of precaution, choose faucets that have an anti-scald device in them.

 Countertops can be at varying heights.
 A typical countertop is 36” high.
 In a universal kitchen, heights of countertops can range from 34 to 38 inches high.
 Some countertops can be even lower or higher depending on who you are trying to accommodate.
 A good rule of thumb is to measure the distance between the floor and your elbow, and then subtract three inches; that is the height your countertop should be.